 Little Company of Mary's Cancer Center is ranked in the top 25 percent of the state's cancer programs accredited by the American College of Surgeons’ Commission on Cancer.
-Board-certified hematologists/oncologists from Little Company of Mary provide the best possible care.
+Board-certified Hematologists / Oncologists at Little Company of Mary Hospital provide the best possible care.
 Our Medical Oncology Infusion Center includes three private chemotherapy treatment bedrooms and eight sunlit chemotherapy treatment bays staffed by certified oncology nurses.
 A nurse navigator works with patients to ease the treatment process.

-A hematologist is a physician who specializes in the diagnosis and treatment of diseases of the blood and blood-forming tissues.
-A medical oncologist is a physician who is specially trained to treat cancer with chemotherapy and other drugs.
-At Little Company of Mary, our hematology/oncology physicians are trained in both specialties, making them qualified to treat solid-tumor cancers and blood-related cancers.
+A Hematologist is a physician who specializes in the diagnosis and treatment of diseases of the blood and blood-forming tissues.
+A Medical Oncologist is a physician who is specially trained to treat cancer with chemotherapy and other drugs.
+At Little Company of Mary Hospital, our Hematologists / Oncologists are trained in both specialties, making them qualified to treat solid-tumor cancers and blood-related cancers.

 Meet the Team